djcooke/compendium/analysis.md

       data for floors 81+ and especially 91+ is likely to be a bit off as at this time, it's only based on about 950 chests from 81-89 and about 280 from 91-99.
-Data for floors 1-79 is based on 1000-2000 chests per set, so should be more accurate
+Data for floors 1-79 is based on 1000-2000 chests per set, so should be more accurate.
     </li>
     <li>
       Distribution of chest types (gold/silver/bronze) is based on non-drops on floors where I opened all chests or at least saw all rooms to know what was on the floor.
 Drops were not included, as there is some collection bias and I do not record drop types if I don't collect.
-I do record chest types for non-drops even if I don't collect them, as long as I saw them
+I do record chest types for non-drops even if I don't collect them, as long as I saw them.
     </li>
     <li>
       Distribution of chest types dropped seems to be the same as non-drops